About Us

 Appendix 3.a.1 Written Assessment Plan

 Assessment is an ongoing, faculty-led process to determine if our students are meeting the Hubbard School’s program learning outcomes, aligning with the values and competencies the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) put forward.
-The current assessment process was adopted in 2013 and was modified in 2021 when ACEJMC shifted from 12 to 10 values and competencies.
+The current assessment process was adopted in 2013 following recommendations from our past accreditation and was further modified in 2021 when ACEJMC shifted from 12 to 10 values and competencies.
 The Hubbard School’s assessment process includes setting learning outcome standards, collecting and analyzing data using direct and indirect measures, interpreting the data, presenting the data to faculty, and using the data to improve our curriculum and program effectiveness.

 HSJMC’s Program Learning Outcomes (PLOs)

-- demonstrate culturally proficient communication that empowers those traditionally disenfranchised in society, especially as grounded in race, ethnicity, gender, sexual orientation and ability, domestically and globally, across communication and media contexts;
+3. demonstrate culturally proficient communication that empowers those traditionally disenfranchised in society, especially as grounded in race, ethnicity, gender, sexual orientation, and ability, domestically and globally, across communication and media contexts;

-These program learning outcomes are present in the curriculum in three levels:
+These program learning outcomes are present in the curriculum at three levels:

-The unit has systematically developed its ability to map its curriculum to improve the entire curriculum.
-The map is both the starting point for assessment and the place to infuse change informed by the process, particularly as the curriculum focuses on the evolving digital media world as well as the imperatives of diversity and inclusion.
-In 2022, the existing ACEJMC PLOs curriculum map was updated to accommodate new courses and courses with updated learning outcomes.
-In Fall 2023, the unit began updating learning outcomes in all course profiles, a comprehensive project that will be completed by the end of academic year 23-24.
+The unit has systematically developed its ability to develop a matrix for its curriculum to improve the entire curriculum.
+The matrix map is both the starting point for assessment and the place to infuse change, informed by the process, particularly as the curriculum focuses on the evolving digital media world as well as the imperatives of diversity and inclusion.
+In 2022, the existing ACEJMC PLOs curriculum matrix was updated to accommodate new courses and courses with updated learning outcomes.
+In Fall 2023, the unit began updating learning outcomes in all course profiles, a comprehensive project that will be completed by the end of the 2023-2024 academic year.
 Also in the fall of 2023, a table with the 10 PLOs was added to the unit’s syllabus template.
-Faculty indicated which PLOs are being taught in the course and at what level.
-This information was used to update the unit’s curriculum map so that by Spring of 2024, the unit’s syllabus template required faculty to tie course-level assessments to specific PLOs.
-This information is included in the curriculum matrix in Appendix 3.2.
+Faculty indicated which Program Learning Outcomes (PLOs) are being taught in the course and at what level.
+This information was used to update the unit’s curriculum matrix so that by Spring of 2024, the unit’s syllabus template required faculty to tie course-level assessments to specific PLOs.
+This information is included in the curriculum matrix.

 Assessment Tools and Measures